Want to see dentists and services near you?

 As access evolves, the goal is to make the dental plan Canada offers even more responsive to real-world needs—including inflation and demographic changes.

-Is the CDCP Similar To Other Dental Plans In Canada?
+Is The CDCP Similar To Other Dental Plans In Canada?

 Some government employees in Canada receive dental coverage as part of their benefits.
 While the CDCP shares the goal of accessible care, it is different: